MasonRemaley/AnthropicStudios/_posts/2021-02-20-fullscreen-exclusive-is-a-lie.md

 # Defining Our Terms

 Today I'm specifically discussing Windows 10.
+I'm using OpenGL and calling into win32 directly, but these results will likely be of interest regardless of your graphics API and windowing library.
 I should probably define some terms before we start:

 * When I say fullscreen exclusive, I'm referring to a fullscreen window that bypasses the compositor.
 * I'm aware that there's technically a distinction between [full screen optimizations mode](https://devblogs.microsoft.com/directx/demystifying-full-screen-optimizations/) and fullscreen exclusive, but I'm not particularly concerned about that difference.
 I ran a number of these tests with FSO disabled and saw no discernible difference.